ruturajsolanki/AI-Voice-Assistant/DOCUMENTATION.md

 ### Example Queries

+#### Weather
 - "What's the weather in New York?"
 - "Tell me the temperature in Tokyo"

+#### Time and Date
 - "What time is it?"
+- "What day is today?"

+#### Factual Information
+- "Who is the President of the United States?"
+- "What is the capital of France?"
+- "How many people live in India?"
+- "What's the latest iPhone model?"
+- "Who is the CEO of Apple?"

+#### General Knowledge
 - "Who is Albert Einstein?"
 - "How do computers work?"
-- "What is the capital of France?"

 ## Troubleshooting